33 Stunning Blue Mountains Lookouts +Map

-You begin at the Wentworth Falls picnic area and head to Queens Cascades, the upper level of the waterfall.
-The walk is not challenging but does include quite a lot of stairs.
+You begin at the Wentworth Falls picnic area and head to Queens Cascades, the waterfall’s upper level.
+The walk is not challenging, but includes quite a lot of stairs.
 It’s a loop walk, so you will return to the picnic ground.
 Check out the latest track information on the National Park site.

 Accessibility: 2.4km grade 3 walk,

 7. Fletchers Lookout